Remon-Ansary/Flask-Hotel-Booking-API/readme.md

 app.config['SQLALCHEMY_DATABASE_URI'] = "postgresql://postgres:your_password@localhost:5432/database_name"

-- You can do this by creating a database named 'Scrapydata1' and importing the newdata.sql file in pgAdmin4.
+- You can do this by creating a database named 'Scrapydata1' and importing the newdata.sql file in newdata table in pgAdmin4.

 * You also need to import users.sql file into your database the table name will be users